michael-lazar/rtv/README.rst

     $ python3 -m rtv

 How do I run the tests?
-  This project uses `pytest <http://pytest.org/>`_ and `VCR.py <https://vcrpy.readthedocs.org/>`
+  This project uses `pytest <http://pytest.org/>`_ and `VCR.py <https://vcrpy.readthedocs.org/>`_
   to facilitate testing.
-The pip release for VCR.py is out of date, so you must install directly from git.

   .. code-block:: bash

     $ pip3 install pytest
+    # The pip release for VCR.py is out-of-date
     $ pip3 install git+https://github.com/kevin1024/vcrpy.git

-  Then set PYTHONPATH to the root of the project and unlease pytest!

   .. code-block:: bash

     $ cd ~/rtv_project
     $ # Run the full suite
     $ PYTHONPATH=. py.test
-    $ # Or run a single test
+    $ # or run a single test
     $ PYTHONPATH=. py.test tests/test_config.py::test_copy_default_config

   VCR.py will record HTTP requests made during the test run and store them in *tests/cassettes/*.
-By default these cassettes are read-only.
-  In order to record new cassettes you must provide your own refresh token.
+By default these cassettes are read-only, if you would like to record new cassettes you must provide your own refresh token.

   .. code-block:: bash